Top of page

 Combustible Storage and General Housekeeping

 Keep the amount of paper and paper waste at a minimum.
-Rarely access paper files should be scanned electronically and either discarded or sent to off-site storage.
+Rarely accessed paper files should be scanned electronically and either discarded or sent to off-site storage.

 No combustible material may be stored within two feet of the ceiling.
 This includes paper, wood, and plastic items.